torontoclimateobservatory/equitydrm/README.md

-Equity in Disaster Risk Assessment
+# Equity in Disaster Risk Assessment

+This github repository is for the website for Equity in Disaster Assessment Initiative.